himilaisan-astr/qwen-web-sample/README.md

 # qwen-web-sample
-A sample website created with the source code from Qwen 3
+A sample static website created with the source code from Qwen 3